Why Should I Choose Physical Therapy?

-Spencer Hospital’s physical therapists provide care at the hospital for both inpatients and outpatients and also provide outpatient therapy services at Milford Family Care and Sioux Rapids Family Care.
+Spencer Hospital’s physical therapists provide care at the hospital for both inpatients and outpatients and also provide outpatient therapy services at Rehab @The Clinic, located on the second floor of the Spencer Medical Arts Building, and at Milford Family Care and Sioux Rapids Family Care.
 Physical therapy can provide numerous benefits for people experiencing a variety of health concerns, including:

 - Orthopedics: Physical Therapists are trained to treat patients experiencing pain and dysfunction from head to toe, including common areas like the neck, low back, shoulders, hips, knees, and feet.
 PTs also guide post-surgical rehabilitation for procedures such as total joint replacement, spine surgery, rotator cuff repair, ACL reconstruction, as well as following other procedures and hospitalizations.